wikimedia/analytics-wmde-scripts/README.md

 The master branch is a development branch.
 The production branch is automatically deployed and run on WMF analytics servers.
+When there is no ongoing development, both branches should contain the same code;
+normally, this is achieved by cherry-picking each reviewed change from master to production.

 ## Configuration